Donders-Institute/bidscoin/README.md

     usage: bidstrainer.py [-h] bidsfolder [samplefolder] [bidsmap]

-    Takes example files from the samples folder to create a bidsmap file
+    Takes example files from the samples folder as training data and creates a key-value mapping, i.e. a bidsmap_sample.yaml file, by associating the file attributes with the file's BIDS-semantic pathname

     positional arguments:
       bidsfolder    The destination folder with the bids data structure